Please note: Operations of the Volunteer Referal Service are subject to change in line with COVID-19 regulations.

 Listing a volunteer job with the VRS?

-When the VRS receives your job ad the information will be entered into the VRS database and advertised online where prospective volunteers can express interest in your job and register with the VRS.
+You can list a volunteer vacancy with the VRS online by submitting a job description form.
+All the information provided will be processed and the role will be advertised online.
+Prospective volunteers can then express interest in your role and register with the VRS.

 Completing the job description form

-In order to match the most suitable candidates to your job it is important that job descriptions are detailed enough to allow the VRS interviewers to fully understand the scope of your job.
+To match the most suitable candidates to your role it is important that job descriptions are detailed enough to allow the VRS interviewers to fully understand the scope of your job.

-Where will the volunteer job be advertised?
+Where are the volunteer roles advertised?

-How are volunteers matched to jobs?
+How are volunteers matched to roles?

 Receiving a volunteer referral